Sex discrimination at work

 What is sex discrimination?

 Under the terms of the , it's unlawful for any employer to discriminate against any employee on the basis of their sex.
-While you might think that this simply means a woman can't be paid less than a man for doing essentially the same job, the fact is that men are also frequently subjected to discrimination in the workplace on the grounds of their gender; sometimes because while maternity leave is seen as acceptable, paternity leave is discouraged or frowned upon.
+While you might think that this simply means a woman can't be paid less than a man for doing essentially the same job, the fact is that men are also frequently subjected to discrimination in the workplace on the grounds of their sex; sometimes because while maternity leave is seen as acceptable, paternity leave is discouraged or frowned upon.

 What sorts of sex discrimination are there?